aoporanu/zvelt-erp/README.md

 Easily manage and track all your supplier's needs by using the revolutionary Zvelt-ERP project

+## ACQUIRED SKILLS

+- TDD development (love it so far)

+- DB optimization techniques and caching

 ## TODO

 - [ ] Handle order creation